How to Play Hearts: Rules with Interactive Card Game Tutorial

 The Queen of Spades is worth 13 points!

 Each player is dealt a hand of 13 cards from a standard deck of 52 cards.

 Each player chooses 3 cards to pass to another player.
-Cards are passed to the left on the first hand, to the right on the second hand, across on the third hand, and no cards are passed on the fourth hand.
+Cards are passed to the left on the first hand, to the right on the second hand, and across on the third hand, and no cards are passed on the fourth hand.
 This cycle then repeats itself until the end of the game.
-[Exception: the no-passing round is skipped when using "Tournament Rules".]
+The only exception is that the no-passing round is skipped when using "Tournament Rules".

 Shooting the Moon/Sun